astridx/meinblog/sik/r/react-firebase-auth-persistence/index.md

 ---
-title: "React Firebase Auth Persistence with Local Storage"
+title: 'React Firebase Auth Persistence with Local Storage'
-description: "A tutorial on how to use local storage for auth state persistence for a Firebase in React application.
-When reloading the browser, the user should stay authenticated without a flicker ..."
+description: 'A tutorial on how to use local storage for auth state persistence for a Firebase in React application.
+When reloading the browser, the user should stay authenticated without a flicker ...'
-date: "2018-11-27T07:50:46+02:00"
+date: '2018-11-27T07:50:46+02:00'
-categories: ["React", "Firebase"]
+categories: ['React', 'Firebase']
-keywords: ["react firebase auth persistence", "react firebase local storage", "react firebase permissions"]
+keywords:
+  [
+    'react firebase auth persistence',
+    'react firebase local storage',
+    'react firebase permissions',
+  ]
-hashtags: ["#100DaysOfCode", "#ReactJs"]
+hashtags: ['#100DaysOfCode', '#ReactJs']
-banner: "./images/banner.jpg"
+banner: './images/banner.jpg'
-contribute: ""
+contribute: ''
-author: ""
+author: ''
 ---

 <Sponsorship />